coredns/rrl/README-DEV.md

 The *ResponseAccount balance* is an integer.
 When the *balance* becomes negative for a *ResponseAccount*, any responses that match its *token* are dropped until the *balance* becomes positive again.
-The *ResponseAccount balance* cannot become more positive than `window` and cannot become more negative than `window` * the `per-second` allowance of the response type.
+The *ResponseAccount balance* cannot become more positive than the `per-second` allowance and cannot become more negative than `window` * the `per-second` allowance of the response type.